 Shareholders own the company.
 They can expect to make money from their ownership in a couple of ways.
 They can expect to get paid a share of the profits after any costs (including the cost of paying bondholders).
-This payments to shareholders from company profits are called dividends.
+These payments to shareholders from company profits are called dividends.
 Shareholders may also be able to sell their shares at a profit if the share price has done up.
-See here for more about share (or equity) terms and definitions.

 Risks of Bonds and Shares

 This basic difference also means that bondholders and shareholders have different risks, even when they have invested in the same company.